bostontrader/bookwerx-core-rust/README.md

 **bookwerx-core-rust** Uses the following environment variables.
 Each of these have a corresponding CLI option:

+BCR_BIND - Which IP and port shall the http server bind to?
+For example 127.0.0.1:3003

 BCR_CONN - A connection string to connect to the MySQL db.
 For example: mysql://root:catfood@192.168.0.103:3306 Notice that there is no trailing \ nor a database name.